Under Construction.

 2019—2022

-One my proudest accomplishments is designing Syncari from zero to one.
-A team of ex-Marketo tech and product leaders banded together and set out to create a low / no-code data integrations platform.
-I was so proud to be trusted by the team with turning the founding vision into a product design.
-While the day to day role was similar to previous startup roles I'd had, the volume of work was something new.
+A team of ex-Marketo tech and product leaders set out to create a no-code data integrations platform from 0 to 1.
+I was proud to be entrusted with turning the vision into a product design.

 I loved the pace, and I learned a lot about data, AI, and working within a Figma-to-React pipeline.